Disclaimer: This post contains affiliate links, which means I may earn some money if you click on one.

 If you need something quick and easy to use plus reviewed by fellow freelancers then these options are going to be perfect.

 When And.co by Fiverr came into existence I was pretty surprised because it looks like a great tool for new business owners.
-It’s free to use and has a lot of similar features as Dubsado although not quite as robust.
+It’s free to use for 1 client and has a lot of similar features as Dubsado although not quite as robust.

 For the contract features of And.co you get their “freelance vetted” contract template that can be customized along with e-signing, alerts, “self-destruction” options, and automatic invoice creation.